alfmelchor/StudyAid/README.md

 | _A timed session on macOS, similar to a stopwatch._

 ![](examples/focus_session.png)
 | _A focus session on macOS.
-A user may take a break every 15 minutes._
+A user will be notified when a break should be taken._